 To resolve this issue, pressure wash or scrub the concrete to remove any loose debris, before allowing the sealer to completely dry.

 Next, perform a solvent wash to bring the remaining product back to the surface and to re-establish the seal.
 If a solvent wash doesn’t provide the gloss and seal desired, apply a very light coat of sealer after the solvent wash has dried.
-Concrete cure-and-seal solutions typically last one to three years, so some peeling and flaking should be expected as the product wears away — particularly in areas of high traffic or direct sunlight.
+Concrete cure-and-seal solutions typically last one to three years, so expect some peeling and flaking as the product wears away — particularly in areas of high traffic or direct sunlight.

 When working with solvents, carefully follow the instructions and safety precautions outlined in the Product Data Sheet and Safety Data Sheet.